FriendsOfCake/search/docs/README.md

     {
         parent::initialize($config);

-        // Add the behaviour to your table
+        // Add the behavior to your table
         $this->addBehavior('Search.Search');

         // Setup search filter using search manager